spyderbat/eval/guidebook/src/container_escape_chroot/README.md

 CHANGELOG  bin  boot  data  dev  etc  home  hosthome  init  lib  lib64  libexec  linuxrc  media  mnt  opt  proc  root  run  sbin  srv  sys  tmp  usr  var  version.json
 ```

-Additionally, running `capsh` shows that we have the chroot permission, allowing us to change our root to act like we are in the mounted host system:
+Additionally, running `capsh` shows that we have the chroot permission:

 ```sh
 capsh --print | grep chroot
 ```

+This allows us to change our root to act like we are in the mounted host system:

 ```sh
 chroot /host-system bash